Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Februari 2025 16.26.31 UTC
+- WIB: Rabu, 26 Februari 2025 17.28.43 UTC
-- WITA: Rabu, 26 Februari 2025 17.26.31 UTC
+- WITA: Rabu, 26 Februari 2025 18.28.43 UTC
-- WIT: Rabu, 26 Februari 2025 18.26.31 UTC
+- WIT: Rabu, 26 Februari 2025 19.28.43 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology